BlinkID/blinkid-react-native/README.md

 # BlinkID SDK wrapper for React Native

-This repository contains example wrapper for BlinkID native SDK for [Android](https://github.com/BlinkID/blinkid-android).
+This repository contains example wrapper for BlinkID native SDK for [Android](https://github.com/BlinkID/blinkid-android) and [iOS](https://github.com/BlinkID/blinkid-ios).
 For 100% of features and maximum control, consider using native SDK.

 ### Licensing